Juaneag/COMP90024-Assignment2-Team39/Bing_update.md

 I guess our front end is just a dashboard (interactive) on the data given that we only work on static data.
 Hence, we can use python Streamlit or something like D3.js

+### Front End Update No. 2

+I upload a docker file from to show the possibility to wrape front end and back end in one python script (https://docs.streamlit.io/knowledge-base/tutorials/deploy/docker)

+I consider this python package is much easier to use than Node.js

+However, we need to figure if not Python not allowing stream read from couchDB, will we still be able to use the Python as backend.

 # 6 May Update